 Federal Stafford Loan.
 This is a federally regulated loan program.
-A student may make this loan with any participating bank, savings and loan, or credit union.
-Student Financial Services provides a list of lenders to help the student locate a lender.
-The interest rate is variable and caps at 8.25% for loans disbursed before July 1, 2006.
-Loans disbursed on or after July 1, 2006 carry a 6.8% fixed rate.
+A student may make this loan with any participating bank, savings and loan, or creditunion.
+Loans disbursed on or after July 1, 2009 carry a 5.6% fixed rate.
 Undergraduate students may borrow up to \$3,500 at the freshman level, \$4,500 at the sophomore level, and \$5,500 at the junior and senior levels, up to a maximum of \$23,000.
 Repayment begins six months after the student is no longer enrolled on at least a half-time basis.
-The lender deducts up to a 1.5% origination fee from the proceeds at the time of disbursement.
+The lender deducts up to a .5% origination fee from the proceeds at the time of disbursement.

 Unsubsidized Federal Stafford Loan.
-Students who have limited or no eligibility for the Federal Stafford Loan may apply for the unsubsidized Federal Stafford Loan.
-In combination with the Stafford Loan maximums, independent students may borrow \$7,500 at the freshman level, \$8,500 at the sophomore level, and \$10,500 at the junior and senior levels with a maximum of \$46,000.
-The terms for this loan program are identical to the Subsidized Stafford Loan Program with the exception that the interest payments must be made during the in-school period or interest will accrue and be added to the loan principal when repayment begins.
+Students who have limited or no eligibility for the Federal Stafford Loan may apply for the Unsubsidized Federal Stafford Loan.
+In addition to the Federal Stafford loan limits, dependent students may borrow \$2,000 each year.
+In combination with the Stafford Loan maximums, independent students may borrow \$9,500 at the freshman level, \$10,500 at the sophomore level, and \$12,500 at the junior and senior levels with an aggregate limit of \$57,500.
+Interest for this loan program is 6.8%.
+Interest payments can be made during the inschool period or will be capitalized upon entering repayment.